camilodel02/Power-BI-Dashboards/README.md

 # Power-BI-Dashboards
 All the Dashboards files can be found in the current repository.
-They are the files with the .pbix extension and can be opened using Power BI Desaktop
+They are the files with the .pbix extension and can be opened using Power BI Desktop
 ## Customer Service
 ![Preview](https://github.com/camilodel02/Power-BI-Dashboards/blob/main/Dashboard_Customer_Service.png)